YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 ### Output description
 - -1 if there is no solution
-- n° beer if there is at least one solution (if many, return the solution solution that maximises the number of beer drinked)
+- n° beer if there is at least one solution (if many, return the solution that maximises the number of beers drinked)

 ### Description file patern (input file)
 - N° of map description in the current file (first line)
-- parameter of the current map (next line, and repeat after map is defined)
+- parameter of the current map (next line, and repeat after the map is defined)
-- Map where all numbers are the beer quantities (next lines, after map description)
+- Map where all numbers are the beer quantities (next lines, after the map description)

 Example:
 ```